Recycling and Disposal of Problem Wastes

 - Westside Chemist, 398 Princes Hwy, Woonona - 4284 7919

-There is also a Community Sharps Management Program, a NSW based program, that deals with the management and disposal of sharps correctly.
-The CSMP hosts the safesharps website which aims to assist sharps users find the most convenient location to dispose of their sharps safely.
+The NSW Needles and Syringe Program (NSP) Outlets website aims to assist sharps users find the most convenient location to dispose of their sharps safely.
 This online facility allows users to submit a location address and then search for single needle disposal points, sharps container disposal points or retailers of sharps containers.

 Websites Where Goods Are Offered Free